Motion Functions

 $axes The axes to enable.

-Example: Determine if an axis is enabled
+Program Example: Determine if an Axis is Enabled

 // Determine if the Enabled bit of the DriveStatus item is set on axis X.